-- 35. As outlined in previous reports, the third sector continue to undertake essential action to support people in their communities that actively helps address the pressure on our health and social care system. - 36.
-Some recent developments that have been initiated within the third sector include: - The Edinburgh Community Resilience Programme with partner agencies Cyrenians and Queen Margaret University, which is a collaborative partnership designed to increase community resilience to support the health and wellbeing of Edinburgh's older people.
+- 4.15.13 As outlined in previous reports, the third sector continue to undertake essential action to support people in their communities that actively helps address the pressure on our health and social care system. - 4.15.14 Some recent developments that have been initiated within the third sector include: - The Edinburgh Community Resilience Programme with partner agencies Cyrenians and Queen Margaret University, which is a collaborative partnership designed to increase community resilience to support the health and wellbeing of Edinburgh's older people.
 The programme builds on previous expertise and research which considers community navigation, social prescribing approaches and the Making it Clear resilience framework.
 Participatory Action Research (PAR) will enhance a resilience focussed model of community support.
 It aims to gain a better understanding of how to construct a more efficient, effective, and sustainable community support and will do so by exploring the experiences and perspectives of both, older people and those embedded in community support.
 Recruitment for the posts will be commencing shortly.
 This will form a key component of the Discharge without Discharge Programme referenced in paragraph 25 above.
-The team will work closely with a number of statutory and 3rd sector teams including the Edinburgh Volunteer Community Taskforce to support people to return home from hospital when ready to do so.
+The team will work closely with a number of statutory and third sector teams including the Edinburgh Volunteer Community Taskforce to support people to return home from hospital when ready to do so. - On 16 September 2022, 60 colleagues from the third sector and EHSCP joined the online Edinburgh Wellbeing Pact Capacity to Collaborate dialogue to discuss how the vast and diverse array of support provided by third sector colleagues could be best harnessed to contribute to the Discharge without Delay programme.
+An action plan informed by this development session is being drawn up and will cover a number of interventions including medication, day opportunities, community transport and support with food and energy. - 'Op Ready', the fit for surgery partnership with Edinburgh Leisure will provide tailored pre-operative support for people whose current health status is impacting on them receiving the necessary surgical procedures.

-- On 16 September 2022, 60 colleagues from the 3rd sector and Health and Social Partnership joined the online Edinburgh Wellbeing Pact Capacity to Collaborate dialogue to discuss how the vast and diverse array of support provided by 3rd sector colleagues could be best harnessed to contribute to the Discharge without Delay programme.
-An action plan informed by this development session is being drawn up and will cover a number of interventions including medication, day opportunities, community transport and support with food and energy. - Op Ready', the fit for surgery partnership with Edinburgh Leisure will provide tailored pre-operative support for people whose current health status is impacting on them receiving the necessary surgical procedures.
-We know the last two years have severely impacted people who are awaiting surgery with many people struggling with their mobility that is also affecting their mental health and emotional wellbeing, compounded by isolation and loneliness and a worsening general health status, all preventing them from accessing much needed surgery.
+The last two years have severely impacted people who are awaiting surgery with many people struggling with their mobility that is also affecting their mental health and emotional wellbeing, compounded by isolation and loneliness and a worsening general health status, all preventing them from accessing much needed surgery.
 This project will be tailored to peoples' needs and be available for those requiring knee or hip surgery referred by Acute Physicians.
-Post operative support will also be given to enable optimum recovery. - 37.
-It should also be noted that preparations for Winter 2022/23 are well underway and actively aligned to actions outlined in this report.
-A detailed report on the Partnership's preparation for winter is also included within IJB Board papers.
+Post operative support will also be given to enable optimum recovery.